galaxyeagle/Web-Development-Tutorial/6-Backend.md

 - Trello
 - Microsoft Teams

-Unlike normal Fetch APIs, Webhooks usually have one way communication (webhook url doesn't send any response to trigger app).
+Unlike normal Fetch APIs, Webhooks usually have one way communication (webhook url doesn't send any response to trigger app, ie. no `GET` request allowed).
 This is why webhooks are sometimes called "Reverse APIs" or "HTTP Push APIs."
 Instead of pulling data from the server when you need it (like with Fetch), the server pushes data to you when something interesting happens.
 It's sometimes called a "web callback" because your action app's endpoint is being called back by the trigger app when an event occurs.

 Webhooks are the backbone of web automation.
 APIs send you the data when you request it.
 For Webhooks, you do not need to make a request.
 You receive the data whenever it is available.